bilgey-zey/user-management-design/README.md

 ### Consent
 User accounts can only be created if the user actively consents to the Terms of Service and this Privacy Policy.

+## Terms of Service

+By using this application, users agree to the following terms.

+Users retain full ownership of the data they create, including checklists and items.
+The service does not claim ownership of user-generated content.

+By creating an account, users grant the service a limited right to store, process, and display their data solely for the purpose of providing the application’s functionality.

+The service may modify or remove data if required for technical or maintenance reasons, but will not use user data for purposes outside the scope of the application.

+Users may withdraw their consent at any time by deleting their account.
+Upon account deletion, all personal data associated with the user will be removed, while public or shared contributions may remain anonymized.

+Continued use of the application constitutes acceptance of these terms.